ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

 It is not possible to delete or replace individual bundles, only to clear out all the bundles of an empty game.
 When developing a bundle, new versions can be uploaded to the server by hand with ``otter upload-bundle`` and their contents will be found first.
+But ``otter reset`` will usually be less trouble and will avoid cluttering the game (and the server) with previous versions.